The Dark Ages in London 2013

-Morale was now at the bottom of Olaf the Goat-Impregnator's stinking tongue The Warriors recorded quite a lot of hits… and the small unit they were fighting was wiped out, even after allocating more dice to make saves.
+The battle was fierce, and many clutched their lucky charms made of fragments of Eric the Priapic's arctic Longship!
+The Warriors recorded quite a lot of hits… and the small unit they were fighting was wiped out, even after allocating more dice to make saves.

 Never walk away from home ahead of your axe and sword.;

 You can't feel a battle in your bones or foresee a fight.

 Another battle board - Only 5 dice this time, and no S-type thingies (6's).
 The Beserkers were already going to be rolling lots of dice, so with the enemy in cover having re-rolls seemed a better idea than sacrificing them to Valhalla.

 The wolf-skin clad Beserkers rushed forwards and started hacking at the doorway, urged on this time by the Warlord himself.